 Animal Services is located at 1605 Mark Tree Lane, Little Elm, TX 75068.

-To file a complaint or request service, please call 9723-77-1898 to speak with an Animal Services Officer.
-If an ASO is not available to personally answer your call, please leave a voicemail, and your call will be returned as soon as possible.
+Call 972-377-1898 to speak with an Animal Services Officer to file a complaint or request service.
+If an ASO is unavailable to answer your call personally, please leave a voicemail, and your call will be returned as soon as possible.

-The ASO will need the exact physical address of the complaint, description of the animal (if known), owner’s address (if known), and nature of the complaint.
+The ASO will need the exact physical address of the complaint, a description of the animal (if known), the owner’s address (if known), and the nature of the complaint.

-The request for service will be assigned to a field ASO who will investigate the complaint and take appropriate action.
+The service request will be assigned to a field ASO who will investigate the complaint and take appropriate action.

-Lost: If you have a lost pet, we ask that you come to the shelter or visit our Lost and Found Page, and make a lost/found report.
-It is the owner’s responsibility to visit the shelter and reclaim any lost pet before the expiration of the animal’s five-day hold period.
+Lost: If you have a lost pet, we ask that you come to the shelter or visit our Lost and Found Page and make a lost/found report.
+The owner must visit the shelter and reclaim any lost pet before the expiration of the animal’s five-day hold period.

 Found: All found animals must be reported to Animal Services.
 Finders can bring the animal to our shelter anytime during our regular hours, or they can request that an Animal Services Officer pick the animal up from their residence.
 If you are willing to care for the animal until the owner can be located, please let us know when you report it and bring it to the shelter or take it to a vet to be scanned for a microchip.
 Please be advised that you are considered the owner of said found animal after five days and will be required to abide by all Town ordinances and State Laws, including rabies vaccination.

-Town of Little Elm residents can bring their pets to the Animal Shelter anytime during the regular hours. **Proof of residency will be required to surrender an animal, such as a water bill or electric bill.
-All animals that are surrendered by their owner immediately become the property of the Town of Little Elm.
+Town of Little Elm residents can bring their pets to the Animal Shelter anytime during the regular hours. **Proof of residency will be required to surrender an animal, such as a water or electric bill.
+All animals surrendered by their owner immediately become the property of the Town of Little Elm.
 While euthanasia is always a last resort, Little Elm Animal Services can never guarantee adoption for any animal that is surrendered to us.
-Therefore, requests that animals only be brought to us when no other housing alternatives are available.
+Therefore, we request that animals only be brought to us when no other housing alternatives are available.

 Town of Little Elm residents can bring their pets to the shelter for euthanasia anytime during our regular shelter hours. **We do not provide euthanasia services on Saturdays.

 Sightings of coyotes and bobcats are common in Little Elm and throughout the North Texas area.
-A healthy coyote/bobcat sighting does not constitute a threat to residents, and as long as their behavior appears normal, there is no reason to contact Animal Services.
-Contrary to popular belief, these animals do not live only in rural settings, and many have adapted to survive in suburban and urban areas.
+A healthy coyote/bobcat sighting does not threaten residents, and as long as their behavior appears normal, there is no reason to contact Animal Services.
+Contrary to popular belief, these animals do not live only in rural settings; many have adapted to survive in suburban and urban areas.

-These small predators may appear to be a threat but pose very little danger to people.
+These small predators may appear as a threat but pose little danger to people.
 However, on rare occasions, pets have been attacked by a coyote or bobcat.